 The Victorian period was a time of discovery, rebellion and exploration for those who lived through it.
 It was also a prosperous time for Sudeley, which saw many improvements under the watchful eye of owner, Emma Dent.
-As we prepare to host our annual Victorian May Day celebrations, read on find out 11 interesting things you probably didn’t know about the era.
+Read on find out 11 interesting things you probably didn’t know about the era.

 1. Read All About It

 Health professionals in the Victorian era were constantly innovating and suggesting new and interesting ways to fight illnesses.
 In 1875 one recommendation was to cover oneself in sheets of newspaper, providing a warm and comfortable night’s sleep while reducing the onset of pneumonia.